mlupin/fullstack-nanodegree-item-catalog/README.md

 ### Requirements

-This project includes a Vagrant virtual environment.
+This project includes a [Vagrant](https://www.vagrantup.com/) virtual environment and [VirtualBox](https://www.virtualbox.org/).
 To use it, install VirtualBox and (Vagrant), and follow the project installation steps bellow.

 ### Installation